 We track a number of KPIs to measure the effectiveness of our actions to assess and address forced and involuntary labor risks.
 Among other things, we track audit findings and any grievances submitted through our grievance mechanisms.
 We further track both the number and nature of findings and grievances.
 We also track the remediation of any identified issues.

-In addition, we track compliance with our training requirements by our suppliers.
+In addition, we track our suppliers’ compliance with our training requirements to ensure 100% completion.

 Approval and Signature

 The following PVH entities are required to publish a statement under the UK Modern Slavery Act: PVH Corp., Calvin Klein Stores UK Limited, PVH Services (UK) Limited (UK), PVH UK Limited (UK) and Hilfiger Stores (UK).
-This Statement was approved by the CR Committee of the PVH Board of Directors on behalf of the Board and the boards of directors of those entities on September 22, 2021, and signed by the undersigned on October 20, 2021.
+This Statement was approved on June 15, 2022 by the Corporate Responsibility Committee of the PVH Corp.
+Board of Directors on behalf of the Board and the boards of directors of those entities, and signed by the undersigned on July 7, 2022.

-This Statement has been approved on behalf of the reporting entity by the CR Committee of the PVH Board of Directors, the principal governing body of the higher entity parent company of the reporting entity, and the undersigned is a responsible member of the parent company.
-This Statement was prepared in consultation with the reporting entity, including by making that entity aware of its preparation and providing it with an opportunity to participate therein.
+This Statement has been approved on behalf of Sunshine A by the Corporate Responsibility Committee of the PVH Corp.
+Board of Directors, the principal governing body of the ultimate parent of Sunshine A, and the undersigned is an authorized officer and director of PVH Corp.
+This Statement was prepared in consultation with Sunshine A, including by making Sunshine A aware of its preparation, and providing Sunshine A with an opportunity to participate therein.

 Director & Chief Executive Officer